jvoss/yml2ninja/README.md

 # YML2Jinja

-A simple utility to quickly render Jinja2 templates using variables specified in YAML.
-This is particularly useful utility for quickly creating device configurations.
+A simple utility to quickly render Jinja2 templates using variables specified in a YAML file.
+This is useful for quickly creating template based device configurations.

 ## Example